shi27feng/transformers.satisfy/README.md

-# satisfiability.goes.neural
+# _Propositional Satisfiability Problem_ (SAT) goes neural and deep
-propositional satisfiability problem (SAT) goes neural and deep
+We'd like to use graph neural network to solve the SAT